Chassis & Steering

 Note: Ackermann steering, in simplest terms, is the concept of the front wheels turning at slightly different angles in order to keep the turning radius constant.
 Since the inside tire will rotate slower than the outside, it needs to turn in at a sharper angle to compensate.
 An increase in Ackermann will increase the toe-out of the inside wheel which will improve turn-in.
 Also, shifting the rack rearward increases Ackermann slightly, but I actually left mine in the factory location - explained a bit further down on this page.

-The picture below left shows the front end all buttoned up, including the freshly coated control arms with their new bushings and ball joints.
+The picture below left shows the front end all buttoned up from a few years back, including the freshly coated control arms with their new bushings and ball joints.
 The other view is through the passenger side wheel well, showing the spring perch (the driver's side picture is in the previous section).
 It's evident there is a huge increase in space beneath and around the engine that will be perfect for any maintenance - a definite plus.
 It is worth mentioning that if you are a convertible owner and want to keep its OEM four-point K-brace, you are out of luck - there is just no way it will fit.
 I assume that is actually the case with all aftermarket K-members, but with a coupe it is not an issue.

 As I immersed myself in this project, I realized it was a perfect time to upgrade the engine mounts.
 Although my factory mounts were still in great shape at the 20,000 mile point, I went with the Energy Suspension 4.1127G polyurethane set anyway.
 This actually brings me to the only snag I encountered: it involved the heat-sinks that are used on the factory engine mounts.
 Their extra thickness prevented the engine from dropping completely in to the slots, most likely due to a bit more robustness of the ES parts.
 I really didn't want to remove the shields, but doing so allowed the engine mounts to seat themselves properly.